Blitz3DFASM/Blitz3DFASMSDK/README.md

 # How to use

-* Download Blitz3D SDK V1.05 and get B3D.dll from it and place it in folder with *.inc files from this SDK.
+* Download [Blitz3D SDK V1.05](https://www.google.com/search?q=Blitz3D+SDK+v1.05), and extract it to any folder folder.
-* Download FASM for windows, extract it to specify folder.
+* Download FASM for windows, and extract it to any folder folder.
+* Copy all files from SDK\INCLUDE folder to FASM\INCLUDE folder.
+* Copy B3D.dll from *Blitz3D_SDK_V1.05\redist* folder and copy it to folder with *.asm files (The compiled exe file will not run without this library).
-* Run FASMW IDE from FASM archive
-* Open one of the *.asm files from this SDK examples folder
+* Run FASMW IDE from FASM archive and open one of the *.asm files from this SDK.
-* Select Run->Run for create execute and run example
+* Select Run->Run from main menu for create execute and run example.
+* **Note:** Also, you can set FASMW as default for asm files.
+Then, when opening an *.asm file, it will immediately open in the FASMW environment, which greatly simplifies the work.

 # SDK Description:

 SDK contains files:
+* \INCLUDE
+    * 3D.ico - default icon (It is spelled out in the res.inc file)
     * b3d.inc - headers of b3d.dll
     * blitz3dsdk.inc - contains Blitz3D constants like key codes, data types and other constants
     * b3dmacro.inc - contains assember macroses for SDK for easy text output, random generator and other
     * blitz3d.inc - special header, it simplifies the code structure to a minimum, which makes programming easier for novice users. (used throughout the examples).
     * res.inc - contain resources description
-* \examples - contain app examples
+* \examples - contain a few examples
-* \help - contain few examples from help
+* \help\asm_commands - contain few examples from help that match the commands in the documentation.

 # Typical Blitz3D Assembler x86 appliction source code